The NOX66 clinical development program has two broad objectives - to develop NOX66 as:

 Following DARRT-1, a series of studies will be undertaken with the objectives of showing the ability of NOX66:

 (i) to sensitise tumours directly to irradiation (shrinkage/remission within tumours at sites of irradiation), and

-ii) to stimulate a bystander or abscopal response in tumours not directly exposed to or affected by radiation.
+ii) to stimulate an abscopal response in tumours not directly exposed to or affected by radiation.

 CHEMOTHERAPY - CEP program